Vitality Blast Preview: Glamorgan v Somerset

 The highest individual innings for Somerset is 107 not out by James Hildreth at Taunton in 2012 and for Glamorgan it is 116 not out by Ian Thomas at Taunton in 2004.

-The best bowling for Somerset is six wickets for five runs by Arul Suppiah at Cardiff in 2011, which was a world record at the time, while for Glamorgan it is three for nine by Robert Croft in the same match.
+The best bowling for Somerset is six wickets for five runs (a world record) by Arul Suppiah at Cardiff in 2011 while for Glamorgan it is three for nine by Robert Croft in the same match.

 DID YOU KNOW?